Confused about gravel bike geometry? Here's everything you need to know

 If you're between sizes you will need to consider the bike's geometry to determine which size bikes stack, and reach numbers will best suit you.
 The choice between two different sizes is going to change the ride quality of the bike.
 Smaller frames will offer better agility and performance however lower front stack height (the height of the top of the head tube in relation to the bottom bracket) may require more compromises to get the right fit.

 Ultimately, if you are unsure of what size of bike to get talk to the shop or test ride a few bikes if possible.
 While it will add extra cost, if you're uncertain about bike sizing or want personalized advice, consulting with a bike fitter can be invaluable.
-They can assess your body proportions, riding goals, and provide specific recommendations based on their expertise.
+They can assess your body proportions, and riding goals to provide specific recommendations based on their expertise.

 Gravel bike geometry breakdown